davidturneruk/PCLCache/README.md

 PCLCache
 ========

-PCL Cache is a portable cache framework, based on the caching classes in Q42.WinRT and using PCLStorage for file IO.
+PCL Cache is a portable caching framework, converting the caching classes in Q42.WinRT to a fully portable implementation using PCLStorage for file IO.